davidjgoss/davidjgoss.co/about.md

 permalink: /about/
 ---

-I'm David Goss, a 29-year-old British web developer living in Milton Keynes.
-Currently I work for a consulting company on UIs for finance industry web apps.
+I'm David Goss, a 29-year-old British software developer living in Milton Keynes.
+Currently I work for a consulting company specialising in end-to-end financial services software.
 [Read my full CV](/cv/).

 Although like most people who work on the web I'm something of a generalist, at heart I'm a front-end developer --- HTML, CSS and JavaScript are what I do.
 I also take a more-than-casual interest in responsive design, front-end performance and code quality.